MicrosoftDocs/memdocs/memdocs/intune/protect/mtd-apps-ios-app-configuration-policy-add-assign.md

 ### Assigning MVISION Mobile

-*The following App Store links are pending the released application URLs*

 - **Android**
   - See the instructions for [adding Android store apps to Microsoft Intune](../apps/store-apps-android.md).
-Use this [MVISION Mobile app store URL](https://play.google.com/store/apps/) for the **Appstore URL**.
+Use this [MVISION Mobile app store URL](https://play.google.com/store/apps/details?id=com.mcafee.mvision) for the **Appstore URL**.

 - **iOS**
   - See the instructions for [adding iOS store apps to Microsoft Intune](../apps/store-apps-ios.md).
-Use this [MVISION Mobile app store URL](https://itunes.apple.com/us/app/) for the **Appstore URL**.
+Use this [MVISION Mobile app store URL](https://apps.apple.com/us/app/mcafee-mvision-mobile/id1435156022) for the **Appstore URL**.

 ### Assigning Pradeo